 1) Travel teams shall be organized to participate in inter-club leagues and tournaments.

-b) Travel teams shall either be recreational/developmental or competitive according to the age group and the divisions involved.
-As a recreational association, it is the goal of Jaguars United Soccer Association to create teams in the best interest of all children registering to play at the travel level, with a priority on recreational/developmental team formation, before or in addition to competitive teams, as well as teams that are not only age appropriate, but of similar skill level.
-Competitive teams will be formed when appropriate and with the recommendation of the Travel Coordinator and the approval of the Executive Committee.
+b) Travel teams shall be recreational/developmental or competitive according to the age group and the divisions involved.
+As a recreational association, it is the goal of Thomas Jefferson Soccer Club Soccer Association to create teams in the best interest of all children registering to play at the travel level, with a priority on recreational/developmental team formation, before or in addition to competitive teams, as well as teams that are not only age-appropriate, but of similar skill level.
+Competitive teams will be formed when appropriate and with the Travel Coordinator's recommendation and the Executive Committee's approval.

-c) A “recreational/developmental team” shall compete in boys divisions 5 and 6 or girls divisions 5 and 6.
-All teams up to and including U-19 shall be considered recreational/developmental regardless of playing division, with the acknowledgement that those team registered in division 4, are required to abide by a different set of rules with regard to playing time.
+c) A "recreational/developmental team" shall compete in boys divisions 5 and 6 or girls divisions 5 and 6.
+All teams up to and including U-19 shall be considered recreational/developmental regardless of playing division, with the acknowledgment that those teams registered in division 4, are required to abide by a different set of rules with regard to playing time.

 2) Teams shall compete in playing divisions appropriate to the playing level of a majority of the players assigned to the team.
-The decision as to which division to enter a team shall be at the discretion of the coach in close consultation with the Travel coordinator and the Jaguars United Executive Committee.
+The decision as to which division to enter a team shall be at the discretion of the coach in close consultation with the Travel coordinator and the Thomas Jefferson Soccer Club Executive Committee.
 The Executive Committee must approve all division selections prior to team registration.
 All division selections shall be consistent with all PA WEST guidelines or directives.

 3) All players are to play in their age-appropriate bracket as determined by PA West birth date guidelines.
-Jaguars United will make exceptions to age-appropriate play under certain circumstances in accordance with applicable PA West rules.
+Thomas Jefferson Soccer Club will make exceptions to age-appropriate play under certain circumstances in accordance with applicable PA West rules.

-Having been recommended by the coach(s) and the travel coordinator, players may be permitted by the Executive Committee to play up 1 age bracket provided that the following criteria area met:
+Having been recommended by the coach(s) and the travel coordinator, players may be permitted by the Executive Committee to play up 1 age bracket provided that the following criteria are met:

-a) A player has demonstrated the ability to play competitively with players from the higher age bracket as determined by the player’s coach(s), in-house and/or travel coordinators, the Jaguars United Executive Committee, and the player’s parents.
+a) A player has demonstrated the ability to play competitively with players from the higher age bracket as determined by the player's coach(s), in-house and/or travel coordinators, the Thomas Jefferson Soccer Club Executive Committee, and the player's parents.
 Moving to the higher age bracket will be deemed not detrimental to the player and to the other members of the higher-aged team.

 b) When there is one or more unfilled roster spots on a team that cannot be filled by a player that is age-appropriate to that team.
 Under no circumstances will a younger player be permitted to assume the roster spot of any age-appropriate player.